Intranet definition, what is an intranet?

 How do intranets work?

 The prefix “intra” in “intranet” is Latin for “inside” or “within”.
-Since the Internet and an intranet works more or less the same you could say that an intranet is a miniature version of the Internet within a private network.
-A network confined within an organization, a company, a community, a municipality, a school etc. An intranet and the Internet both use the communications standard called TCP/IP to connect hosts to users on a network.
-They also use web pages to distribute and present texts, images, videos, forms and files to download as well as scripts to run and interact with (like chat rooms).
-A website on the Internet is hosted on a web server allowing for public access, which means that anyone in the world can surf it.
+Since the Internet and an intranet works more or less the same, you could say that an intranet is a miniature version of the Internet within a private network.
+A network confined within an organization, a company, a community, a municipality, a school etc. An intranet and the Internet use the communications standard TCP/IP to connect hosts to users on a network.
+They also use web pages to distribute and present texts, images, videos, forms, and files to download, as well as scripts to run and interact with (like chat rooms).
+A website on the Internet is hosted on a web server allowing for public access, meaning that anyone can access it.

-An intranet can either be an on-premises solution, installed on local web server at the company/organization, or a cloud-based solution.
-However, both solutions have restricted user access, for instance only allowing a company’s employees to enter.
+An intranet can either be an on-premises solution, installed on a local web server at the company/organization, or a cloud-based solution.
+However, both solutions have restricted user access, for instance, only allowing a company’s employees to enter.
 A cloud-based intranet is a little easier to access when away from the office, as it can be accessed as any other website on the internet (although you have to log in to the site using various security/authentication solutions).
-Many organizations and companies also make their on-premises intranets available for the users via the Internet using so called VPN, Virtual Private Networks.
+Many organizations and companies also make their on-premises intranets available for users via the Internet using so-called VPN, Virtual Private Networks.

 What is a social intranet?